teid/dovecot-ldap/README.md

 *Note: If you are using a custom configuration volume with this variables, your configuration files might be altered.
 You should not use both features.*

-The user are authenticated thanks to the user part of the address (user@domain : user).
-So the LDAP_USER_FIELD should contains the usernames without the address extensions.
+The user are authenticated thanks to the user part of the address (`user@domain`).
+So the `LDAP_USER_FIELD` should contains the usernames without the address extensions.
 The LDAP auth will use the bind method